 The jazz studies program at USM has been in existence for over 50 years.
 Its ensembles

-the award winning Southern Miss Jazz Jazztet.
-Among the notable guest artists who
+and the Amina Figarova Jazz Sextet.
+Among the notable guest artists who have performed

-have performed with the Jazz Lab Band I are Ellis Marsalis, Jeff Coffin, Jovino Santos
+with the Jazz Lab Band I, are Ellis Marsalis, Jeff Coffin, Jovino Santos Neto, John

 What Will I Learn?

-The program’s course offerings help students develop a foundation in improvisation,
+The program’s course offerings help students to develop a foundation in performance,

-jazz core courses offered are open to non-jazz majors with the instructor’s permission.
+of the jazz core courses are open to non-jazz majors and even non-music majors so

 Jazz at Southern Miss has had a long and illustrious history and the dedication and